AlcoholRehabHelp Logo

 online consultation

-Acamprosate, disulfiram, and naltrexone are the most common drugs that treat alcoholism.
-They don’t provide a cure for the disorder.
-However, they’re effective in people who participate in a MAT program.
+Acamprosate, disulfiram, and naltrexone are the most common medications that treat alcohol dependence.
+While they don’t cure alcohol use disorder, they’re effective in people who participate in a MAT program to manage symptoms and maintain sobriety.

 Acamprosate